About the course

 Interviews are normally held as part of the admissions process.

-The main round of interviews is held at the end of January and in early February.
+The main round of interviews is held in January and in early February.
 Additional interviews may be held at later dates subject to the availability of places.

 Applications are reviewed by a panel of academics associated with the course.
 A short-list of applicants is confirmed, based on assessment of achieved or predicted undergraduate degree grade, academic references, personal statement and CV.